Khyri Thornton: Green Bay Packers

-Thornton was drafted by the Green Bay Packers in the third round (85th overall) of the 2014 NFL Draft.
-He was the fifth defensive lineman drafted by Packers' General Manager Ted Thompson in three years.
+Thornton was selected by the Green Bay Packers in the third round (85th overall) of the 2014 NFL draft.
+He was the fifth defensive lineman drafted by Packers' general manager Ted Thompson in three years.
 Mike Mayock commented that the Packers had drafted a player who "flies all over the field.
 He can play inside, but he moves along the line of scrimmage.
 There's an energy, there's a motor."
 Thornton admitted that he was surprised to hear his name as one of the Packers' two picks in the third round.
 Thompson has said that Khyri kept catching the Packers' eye even though he didn't play on a team that won a lot of games.